Our Mission

 Our History

 My 180 Youth Program, Inc. was founded in July 2012 by Roy Jefferson.
-From his personal, career, and volunteer experiences he understood the need for young people to have access to enriching experiences with positive adults, while removing barriers to ensure this was possible for all families.
-We offer a relationship-centered approach to help young men 10 to 18 years of age achieve the needed experiences that can contribute to their well-being.
+Inspired by his personal, career, and volunteer experiences, Roy saw the need to provide young people with enriching opportunities and supportive role models.
+By removing barriers to accessibility, our relationship-centered approach empowers youth ages 10 to 18 to thrive and achieve lasting well-being.

 -